 Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received

-The error message suggests an issue in the communication process between the listener and the message channel.
-Upon sending a response indicating its readiness to receive a message, the listener encountered a challenge as the message channel unexpectedly closed before the message could be received.
-This interruption in the communication flow led to the error notification.
+This error message indicates a problem with communication between the listener and the message channel.
+The listener sent a response indicating it was ready to receive a message, but the message channel closed before the listener could receive the message.

 Solution